rayleishen/steam-finder/readme.txt

 Value should be changed accordingly for other sites.

 data.txt should be modified to your prefered parameters.
-Currently it contains all 4 digit english words recognized by scrabble.
+Currently, it contains all 4 digit english words recognized by scrabble.

 Please don't be stupid and run 50 instances of this on a bunch of computers for whatever reason.
 This was made simply for my personal convenience.